gregpalmr/dremio-udf-example/README.md

      $ mvn clean install -DskipTests

-Upon a successful build the UDF's jar file will be place in the targets directory:
+Upon a successful build the UDF's jar file will be placed in the targets directory:

     $ ls ./target/udf-string-agg-1.0.0.jar

 ### Step 3.
 Copy the UDF's jar file to the Dremio Coordinator and Executor nodes

-If you are running Dremio as a "stand-alone" installation (on 1 or more servers or cloud instances), use scp or your favorate file copying utility to copy the udf-string-agg-1.0.0.jar file to every Dremio Coordinator and Executor node.
+If you are running Dremio as a "stand-alone" installation (on one or more servers or cloud instances), use scp or your favorate file copying utility to copy the udf-string-agg-1.0.0.jar file to every Dremio Coordinator and Executor node.
 Place the jar file in the Dremio 3rd party jars directory, which is usually found here:

      $ ls /opt/dremio/jars/3rdparty/